erdence/erdence.github.io/_posts/2016-12-14-wmont-cognitive-liberty.markdown

 tags: story
 ---

-**WHAT IS COGNITIVE LIBERTY AND WHY SHOULD WE CARE?**

-**by Wiliam Montgomery, Cognitive Freedom Alliance**

-_Transcript of the talk given at Beyond Psychedelics 2016, Prague, Czech Republic._
+_Transcript of the talk given by Wiliam Montgomery at Beyond Psychedelics 2016, Prague, Czech Republic._

 I was telling a friend that I was coming here to present on the topic of cognitive liberty and he said ‘isn’t that just a pretentious way of saying freedom of thought’? it’s a good question.